-If you are facing assault charges, a dedicated criminal defense attorney might be able to help.
+If you are facing assault charges, including for specifically assault and battery, a dedicated criminal defense attorney might be able to help.
 With strong legal counsel by your side, you could put together a strong defense that helps you avoid conviction.
 Let a Sanford assault lawyer advocate for you during this challenging time.

 The crime of assault occurs when one person intentionally makes a threat of imminent harm to another person.
 This threat can be made with explicit words or actions.
 To be a crime, the threat of harm must be imminent.